alguadam/AzurePoliciesLab/Lab-03/README.md

 ----

-### Exercise 2 - Add to you assignments the Storage Account custom Initiative
+### Exercise 2 - Add to your assignments the Storage Account custom Initiative

 In this exercise, you will add the custom custom policies and initiatives that you created for the Storage Accounts in Lab 2 to the assignments parameter file that you created in Lab 1